alicescfernandes/isel_final_project/docs/dev_log.md

 ## TODO

 - [ ] Add alert when there is still Excel files in processing
-- [ ] Consider using Mongo to store the CSV files (write a POC that replaces the files with Mongo DB)
 - [ ] Loading from an # breaks the charts (<http://localhost:8000/#section-balanced-scorecard>)

 ## 04/18/2025